hugheaves/scadformat/README.md

 ### Format all .scad recursively

-Format all .scad files in the directory "." recursively
+Format all .scad files in the directory "." recursively.
+Note that if the scadformat command is not in your search PATH, you'll need to specify the full path to `scadformat` after the `-exec-` option. (e.g. `-exec $HOME\scasformat\scadformat`)

 ```bash
 find . -type f -name "*.scad" -exec scadformat "{}" \;
 ```